SamStudio8/lost-notes/rust/02-enums-and-patterns.md

 * The first matching arm is returned
 * Matching must be exhaustive
    * The compiler will ensure all possible cases are handled
-* An arbitrary variable name will act as a catch-all
-   * `_` is a special catch-all pattern that instructs the compiler to match and throw away the value
-   * If you want nothing to happen for a pattern, you can use the unit tuple `()`

 ```rust
 fn plus_one(x: Option<i32>) -> Option<i32> {